Born: May 25, 1963

 Birthplace: Scarborough, Ontario, Canada

-Michael John Myers OC (born May 25, 1963) is a Canadian-American actor, comedian, screenwriter, and film producer.[1]
-He is known for his run as a performer on Saturday Night Live from 1989 to 1995, and for playing the title roles in the Wayne's World, Austin Powers, and Shrek films.
-He made his directorial debut with the documentary Supermensch: The Legend of Shep Gordon (2013) and had a small role in Quentin Tarantino's Inglourious Basterds (2009).
+Michael John "Mike" Myers (born May 25, 1963) is a Canadian actor, comedian, screenwriter, director, and film producer, who also holds British and American citizenship.
+He is known for his run as a featured performer on Saturday Night Live from 1989 to 1995, and for playing the title roles in the Wayne's World, Austin Powers, and Shrek films.
+He also directed the documentary film Supermensch: The Legend of Shep Gordon, and had a small role in Quentin Tarantino's Inglourious Basterds in 2009.

-The family is of English, Scottish, and Irish ancestry.
-Myers was raised Protestant.[5]
-He reportedly holds Canadian, U.S., and British citizenship.[1]
+The family is of English, Scottish and Irish ancestry.
+Myers was raised Protestant.

-Myers grew up in suburban Toronto districts, both North York and Scarborough,[6] where he attended Sir John A. Macdonald Collegiate Institute and then graduated from Stephen Leacock Collegiate Institute in 1982.
+He attended Sir John A. MacDonald Collegiate Institute in Scarborough and then graduated from Stephen Leacock Collegiate Institute, also in Scarborough.

 Myers began performing in commercials at the age of two.
-At the age of ten, he made a commercial for British Columbia Hydro, with Gilda Radner playing his mother.[3]
+At the age of ten, he made a commercial for British Columbia Hydro, with Gilda Radner playing his mother.
+A few months later, according to Myers, his brother was teasing him about his "girlfriend being on some stupid show on Saturday".
+Myers swore that one day he would also be on the same show, the then-fledgling Saturday Night Live.
 At the age of 12, he made a guest appearance as Ari on the TV series King of Kensington.

-After graduating from high school, Myers was accepted into the Second City Canadian touring company.
-He later moved to the United Kingdom, where in 1985 he was one of the founding members of The Comedy Store Players, an improvisational group based at The Comedy Store in London.
+Myers graduated from high school in 1982 and was immediately accepted into the Second City Canadian touring company, after which he moved to the United Kingdom, where in 1985 he was one of the founding members of The Comedy Store Players, an improvisational group based at The Comedy Store in London.

 The next year, he starred in the British children's TV program Wide Awake Club, parodying the show's normal exuberance with his own "Sound Asleep Club", in partnership with Neil Mullarkey.